m-pranav-r/galitef/README.md

 ## In-viewport Usage Commands

-- WASD for flycam movement
+- WASD for flycam movement along with Q and E for vertical control
 - Mouse for camera movement
 - Esc to exit